Friday, December 26, 2025

 At one of our favorite local county parks there is a long lakeside paved walkway where the everyone enjoys taking a long shoreside stroll along the lake.
 Many families come to that lakeshore park and gather around a picnic table, while the kids go play in the refreshing lake waters.

 While relaxing there by the lakeshore with my family on repeated occasion, we have quickly learned the name of at least one dog in particular.
-There is one particular owner who walks his two dogs (one is the adventurer and the other dog is the obedient one) from one end of the shoreline walkway to the far other end of the shoreline walkway.
+There is one local citizen who often walks his two dogs (one is the alert adventurer and the other dog is the obedient one) from one end of the shoreline walkway to the far other end of the shoreline walkway.

 The docile obedient dog's name is Cammy (aka CamCam), while the adventurous dog's name is Chevy.
-Yep, you guessed right...this guy obviously likes certain kinds of automotive vehicles.
+Yep, you guessed it right...this guy obviously has a preference for certain kinds of automotive vehicles.

-During the long daily walk he calls commands primarily to one dog -- the adventurous one -- Chevy the adventurer.
+During that long weekly park walk he calls commands primarily to one dog -- the adventurous one -- Chevy the adventurer.

 So, for the thousandth time it's....